Knot Weight Systems from Graded Symplectic Geometry: Introduction

 In an earlier publication \cite{WilsonLoop} of the authors, we have built up a class of topological field theories (TFT's) that are associated with the $L_{\infty}$-algebra structures in the same way the Chern-Simons theory is associated with a Lie algebra.
 One can use some path integral manipulations and Ward identities to prove that these $L_{\infty}$ structures do give valid weight systems at the level of 'physics rigour'.
 Thus we feel that we owe the reader a purely mathematical and more careful account of our formalism.
 Besides, the treatment of an $L_{\infty}$-structure arising from a curved $NQ$-manifold is more subtle than we were able to appreciate at the writing of ref.\cite{WilsonLoop}, and we shall rectify this remiss in this paper.

 To summarize, the main results of the paper are theorems \ref{main_A} and \ref{main_B}.
 We take an even degree symplectic $N$-manifold $(\M,\omega)$ and use an exponential map to identify a neighbourhood round any point with a graded vector space $\mathbbm{R}$ of the same dimension.
-Theorem \ref{main_B} is a recipe for constructing cocycles of Lie algebra of vector fields on $\M$ from a cocycle on $\mathbbm{R}$.
-And the use of the \emph{Grothendieck connection} in the formalism is to render the cohomology class to which the cocycle belongs independent of the connection chosen to perform the exponential map.
-When $\M$ has an $\Omega$-preserving homological vector field $Q$, and a graded bundle $\E$ over $\M$ equipped with a lift $Q^{\uparrow}$ of $Q$, one can construct two objects $\widehat Q$ and $\widehat T$ that give rise to an $L_{\infty}$-structure (up to $Q$-exact terms) and its representation. $\widehat Q$ is a vector field on $\mathbbm{R}$ and can be lifted to a Hamiltonian function $\Theta$, since $\mathbbm{R}$ inherits a symplectic structure from $\M$.
-Theorem \ref{main_A} states that, one can use the third (resp. first) Taylor coefficient of $\Theta$ (resp. $\widehat T$) as vertices and form a weight-system for the chord diagrams, valued in the $Q$-cohomology ring of $\M$.
+Theorem \ref{main_B} is a recipe for constructing cocycles of Lie algebra of vector fields on $\M$ from a cocycle of vector fields on $\mathbbm{R}$.
+And the use of the \emph{Grothendieck connection} in the formalism is to make the cohomology class of the cocycle independent of the connection chosen to construct the exponential map.
+When $\M$ has an $\omega$-preserving homological vector field $Q$, and a graded bundle $\E$ over $\M$ equipped with a lift $Q^{\uparrow}$ of $Q$, one can construct two objects $\widehat Q$ and $\widehat T$ that give rise to an $L_{\infty}$-structure (up to $Q$-exact terms) and its representation.
+The object $\widehat Q$ is a vector field on $\mathbbm{R}$ and can be lifted to a Hamiltonian function $\Theta$, since $\mathbbm{R}$ inherits a symplectic structure from $\M$.
+Theorem \ref{main_A} states that, one can use the third (resp. first) Taylor coefficient of $\Theta$ (resp. $\widehat T$) as vertices and form a weight-system for the chord diagrams with values in the $Q$-cohomology ring of $\M$.
 The result is again independent of any non-canonical choices: connections, trivializations and the like.
-Our treatment was inspired by the appearance of the Grothendieck connection in quantum field theory, see earlier work \cite{cattaneo1} and \cite{cattaneo2} for the recent discussion.

-As examples, we generalize the RW weight system based on hyperK\"ahler manifolds to include also the holomorphic symplectic manifolds, and in particular, the equivariant version of our construction illustrates the absolute indispensability of the Grothendieck connection.